Keynotes

 University of Leicester, UK

-Biography: Prof. Huiyu Zhou received a Bachelor of Engineering degree in Radio Technology from Huazhong University of Science and Technology of China, and a Master of Science degree in Biomedical Engineering from University of Dundee of United Kingdom, respectively.
+Biography: Dr. Huiyu Zhou received a Bachelor of Engineering degree in Radio Technology from Huazhong University of Science and Technology of China, and a Master of Science degree in Biomedical Engineering from University of Dundee of United Kingdom, respectively.
 He was awarded a Doctor of Philosophy degree in Computer Vision from Heriot-Watt University, Edinburgh, United Kingdom.
-Prof. Zhou currently is a full Professor at School of Computing and Mathematical Sciences, University of Leicester, United Kingdom.
-He has received Distinguished AI Scholar and Exemplary Awards of NAAI in 2025.
+Dr. Zhou currently is a full Professor at School of Computing and Mathematical Sciences, University of Leicester, United Kingdom.
+He has published over 600 peer-reviewed papers in the field.
 His research work has been or is being supported by UK EPSRC, ESRC, AHRC, MRC, EU, Innovate UK, Royal Society, British Heart Foundation, Leverhulme Trust, Puffin Trust, Alzheimer’s Research UK, Invest NI and industry.
+Homepage: https://le.ac.uk/people/huiyu-zhou

 Prof. Anthony (Tony) Cohn